 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS These reforms would be supported by new powers to more quickly resolve issues within local government (see items 1.5 and 1.6).
-1.2 Local Government Monitors There are currently no legislative powers for the provision of monitors/ temporary advisors.
+Supported, however clear guides and penalties should be considered, including the use precedence for consistency of findings and penalties for similar offenses etc. 1.2 Local Government Monitors There are currently no legislative powers for the provision of monitors/ temporary advisors.
 The DLGSC provides support and advice to local governments, however there is no existing mechanism for pre-qualified, specialised assistance to manage complex cases.
 A panel of Local Government Monitors would be established.
 Monitors could be appointed by the Inspector to go into a local government and try to resolve problems.
 The purpose of Monitors would be to proactively fix problems, rather than to identify blame or collect evidence.
 Monitors would be qualified specialists, such as: Experienced and respected former Mayors, Presidents, and CEOs - to act as mentors and facilitators Dispute resolution experts - to address the breakdown of professional working relationships Certified Practicing Accountants and other financial specialists - to assist with financial management and reporting issues Governance specialists and lawyers - to assist councils resolve legal issues HR and procurement experts - to help with processes like recruiting a CEO or undertaking a major land transaction.
 Only the Inspector would have the power to appoint Monitors.
 Local governments would be able to make requests to the Inspector to appoint Monitors for a specific purpose.
-Monitor Case Study 1 - Financial Management The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
+Monitor Case Study 1 - Financial Management

+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
 Upon initial review, the Inspector identifies that there may be a problem.
-The Inspector appoints a Monitor who specialises

-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS in financial management in local government.
+The Inspector appoints a Monitor who specialises in financial management in local government.
 The Monitor visits the local government and identifies that the system used to manage rates is not correctly issuing rates notices.
 The Monitor works with the local government to rectify the error, and issue corrections to impacted ratepayers.
 Monitor Case Study 2 - Dispute Resolution The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
 The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council.
 The Inspector appoints a Monitor to host mediation sessions between the councillors.
 The Monitor works with the councillors to address the dispute.
 Through regular meetings, the councillors agree to a working relationship based on the council's code of conduct.
 After the mediation, the Monitor occasionally makes contact with both councillors to ensure there is a cordial working relationship between the councillors.
 1.3 Conduct Panel The Local Government Standards Panel was established in 2007 to resolve minor breach complaints relatively quickly and provide the sector with guidance and benchmarks about acceptable standards of behaviour.
-Currently, the Panel makes findings about alleged breaches based on written submissions.
-The City of Perth Inquiry report made various recommendations that functions of The Standards Panel is proposed to be replaced with a new Local Government Conduct Panel.
+The Standards Panel is proposed to be replaced with a new Local Government Conduct Panel.
 The Conduct Panel would be comprised of suitably qualified and experienced professionals.
 Sitting councillors will not be eligible to serve on the Conduct Panel.
 The Inspector would provide evidence to the Conduct Panel for adjudication.
-The Conduct Panel would have powers to impose stronger penalties - potentially including being able to suspend
+Would the Conduct Panel be made up of the same people for consistency of decision making?
+Would this just be the Standards Panel rebranded but without sitting Councillors?